Exponential decay of the volume for Bernoulli percolation: a proof via stochastic comparison: Abstract

 \section{Abstract}

 { Let us consider subcritical Bernoulli percolation on a connected, transitive, infinite and locally finite graph.
 In this paper, we propose a new (and short) proof of the exponential decay property for the volume of clusters.
-We neither rely on differential inequalities nor on the BK inequality.
-We rather use stochastic comparison techniques, which are inspired by (and simpler than) those proposed in \cite{Van22} to study the diameter of clusters.
-We are also very inspired by the adaptation of these techniques in~\cite{Eas22}. }
+We do not rely on differential inequalities and rather use stochastic comparison techniques, which are inspired by several works including the paper \textit{An approximate zero-one law} written by Russo in the early eighties. } {